Chart Color Schemes

 North Manly has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validations, the suburb of North Manly's estimated population is around 3,573 as of Feb 2026.
-This reflects an increase of 177 people from the 2021 Census figure of 3,396.
-The change is inferred from AreaSearch's estimate of 3,559 residents following examination of ABS' ERP data release in June 2024 and validation of nine new addresses since the Census date.
-This population level results in a density ratio of 3,248 persons per square kilometer, placing North Manly in the upper quartile relative to other locations assessed by AreaSearch.
-The suburb's 5.2% growth rate since the 2021 census exceeded that of its SA3 area (3.3%) and SA4 region, marking it as a growth leader.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of North Manly is around 3,573.
+This reflects an increase of 177 people since the 2021 Census, which reported a population of 3,396.
+The change is inferred from the resident population of 3,559, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,248 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+North Manly's growth of 5.2% since the 2021 census exceeded the SA3 area (3.3%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Future population trends anticipate lower quartile growth for Australian statistical areas, with North Manly expected to increase by 119 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 4.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth of Australian statistical areas, with the suburb expected to increase by 124 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 17 years.

 Frequently Asked Questions - Population